Cardinal-Cryptography/signer-integration-example/README.md

 }, []);
 ```

-## Transaction: Signing transaction
+## Transaction: sign a transaction

-Next we going to sign simple transfer transaction.
+Next, we are going to sign a simple transfer transaction.
-For sake of simplicity we are going to transfer `50 tzero` from first account to second.
+For the sake of simplicity we are going to transfer `50 TZERO` from the first account to the second one.

-We should use big number from `@polkadot/util` to make sure we don't exceed JavaScript safe integer range.
+Note that we're using the big number implementation from `@polkadot/util` to make sure we don't exceed JavaScript's safe integer range.

 ```bash
 yarn add @polkadot/util
 ```

-The balance on chain is kept in pico tzero (10<sup>-12</sup>), so we need to adjust transferred value.
-Instead of hardcoding the value we can use information from `api`.
+The balance on chain is kept in pico TZERO (10<sup>-12</sup>), so we need to adjust the transferred value.
+Instead of hardcoding the units here, we can get this information from the `api`.

 ```jsx
 import { web3FromAddress } from "@polkadot/extension-dapp";